 5. Show Items Without Display Name: By default, UninstallView doesn’t show uninstall items that don’t have a display name.
 Moreover, you can turn on this option if you want to view these items.

-6. Allow Uninstall Of Multiple Items: If you enable this option, UninstallView will let you to uninstall various programs at the same time.
-In addition, it’s very effective, but it also might be fatal if you use it in acurately (For example: running quiet uninstall for all software on your system).
+6. Allow Uninstall Of Multiple Items: If you enable this option, UninstallView will let you uninstall various programs at the same time.
+In addition, it’s very effective, but it also might be fatal if you use it in accurately (For example: running quiet uninstall for all software on your system).
 However, enabling this option is at your own risk.

 |/uninstall <Name>||Uninstall the determined software.
 You can choose the Display Name or Registry Name.
 For example:|